cyclimse/scwtui/README.md

 # scwtui

 > **Note**
-> Not an official project of Scaleway.
-This is a personal project.
+> Not an official Scaleway project, use at your own risk.
-> This is a work in progress.

 `scwtui` is a terminal user interface for Scaleway powered by [bubbletea](https://github.com/charmbracelet/bubbletea).
 Inspired by [k9s](https://k9scli.io/).